 Here are some of our favorite places in France.
 We’d love to have you share your experiences in France too!
 Tell us about your favorite spot or a “must return” destination.
 What did you learn?
 What surprised you about France?
 What advice would you give someone who is planning a trip to France?

 Favorite Inexpensive Events: Village Markets, cafes on major streets, cathedrals.

 Did You Know: French women have the highest life expectancy in Europe!

 Photo By Andy Hay via StockPholio.com We pulled into Carnac late one evening in October.
 With no reservations, the first cute house with a B&B sign caught our attention and we asked for a room.
-The American woman running the place was getting ready to...read more
+The American woman running the place was getting ready to close for...read more

 On a budget?
 Are you tempted by Europe, but afraid of what it will cost?
 Here's an idea you may not have considered before.
 We think there are two types of travelers.
 One books luxury rooms in the nicest hotels and enjoys relaxing and spending time there.
 The...read more

 What would it be like to retire in Paris, France?
 Wake up every morning and wander down to the local café, sit outside with your coffee and pastry?
 The most visited city in the world has so much to offer - you need to stay for at least 3 months, if not a...read more